Updated January 2023

-If you look at job postings for medical office administrators, you will see the following skills highlighted every time:
+If you look at job postings for medical office assistants, you will see the following skills highlighted every time:

 - Friendliness and a positive attitude

 - able to work in a fast-paced setting

 - Strong knowledge of health office software

 Bottom line: You'll need to be efficient and move quickly while maintaining a warm and welcoming atmosphere at the health office.
 MOAs are the face of the clinic.
 No matter how busy your day gets, you'll need to treat each patient with care and respect.

 2. Research demand for Medical office assistant where you live

 For example, if there's very little demand for MOAs where you live, you can expect tough competition when applying for work—and it might take longer to find your first position after graduation.

 Knowing who is hiring the most MOAs (hospitals, clinics, long-term care facilities?) will help you set realistic goals for your first job after school.

 Start by checking out the Government of Canada Job Bank.
 They post employment reports for thousands of occupations, all across the country.
 Here's a look at the most recent report for Medical Office Administrators in the Toronto region.

 The latest data on medical administrative assistants shows that these professionals have good-to-very-good employment prospects across most of Canada, including Ontario, Quebec, Manitoba, and BC.